-Neoprene is sometimes known as polychloroprene, as it is made up of polymerized chloroprene.
-Once that chemical reaction is complete, it’s vulcanized for added strength.
+The original title of neoprene is polychloroprene because it is made of polymerized chloroprene.
+Once that chemical reaction is complete, it's vulcanized for added strength.

-Neoprene is best known for its impressive strength and flexibility, and its resistance to many chemicals and harsh environments, making it an ideal material for gasketing in all kinds of industries.
+Neoprene is best known for its impressive strength, flexibility, and resistance to many chemicals and harsh environments, making it an ideal material for gasketing in all industries.

 What is Neoprene Resistant To?

 Neoprene is celebrated for its resistance to petroleum-based concoctions.
 This includes many greases, solvents, and oils.
-It can also withstand methyl and ethyl alcohols, certain salt mixtures, and some alkaline solutions as well.
+It can also withstand methyl and ethyl alcohols, certain salt mixtures, and some alkaline solutions.

-Neoprene can stand up to temperatures as hot as 275° F. This heat resistance is one of its most significant advantages over natural rubber.
-It won’t physically degrade when exposed to high temperatures for extended periods like natural rubber can.
-Its heat resistance carries over to actual flame resistance, too.
+Neoprene can stand up to temperatures as hot as 275° F. This heat resistance is one of its most significant advantages over natural rubber, along with its lower gas permeability.
+It won't physically degrade when exposed to high temperatures for extended periods like natural rubber can.
+Instead, it'll stiffen.
+Its heat resistance even carries over to actual flame resistance: Neoprene is self-extinguishing.

 Take it outside — sunlight and ozone are no match for neoprene!
 The material is highly rated for how it holds up in outdoor environments.
-Its oxidation rate is low, so it can be counted on for prolonged outdoor use.
+Its oxidation rate is low and won't absorb moisture, so it can be counted on for prolonged outdoor use.

 In addition to its high resistance properties, neoprene is a very extensible material.
-This makes it useful for many different gaskets, but that flexibility has to be considered during the manufacturing process before it’s used to seal something up.
+This makes it useful for many different gaskets, but that flexibility must be considered during the manufacturing process before it's used to seal something up.

 Ideal Uses for Neoprene

-Its heat, cold, and weather resistance make it a great material to use for items exposed to those conditions.
-You’ll find neoprene in many electronics to help protect the sensitive chips and wiring, and its heat resistance allows it to tolerate the gadgetry heating up during use.
+Its heat, cold, and weather resistance make it a great material to use for items that may be exposed to harsher conditions.
+You'll find neoprene in many electronics to help protect the sensitive chips and wiring, and its heat resistance allows it to tolerate the gadgetry heating up during use.